 • • •

-which did not wane until he cornered the pork belly futures market.
-Actually, having been forced to sell his share in the Pig, he opened a new chain of stores in 1928 called—and I am absolutely not making this up—the “Clarence Saunders Sole Owner of My Name Stores.”
-It’s just possible he was still carrying a grudge.
+which did not wane until it was replaced with WHITE HOT VENGEANCE.
+Determined to take back his fortune and good name, he opened a new grocery chain in 1928, called—and I am absolutely not making this up—the “Clarence Saunders Sole Owner of My Name Stores.”
 He also sponsored a football team, called—unsurprisingly, I guess—“The Clarence Saunders Sole Owner of My Name Tigers.”
-The stores were initially successful—no word on the football team—but went under after the market crashed.
-Saunders would go on to develop the Keedoozle, a sort of giant automated vending machine / grocery store that was ultimately unsuccessful.
-Man, that guy was really into grocery shopping.
+Against all odds, this nomenclatural madness succeeded at first, but the stores went under after the market crashed.
+Saunders went back to the well yet a third time, developing the Keedoozle, a sort of giant automated vending machine / grocery store that was ultimately unsuccessful.
+Man, that guy was really into grocery shopping and naming things.

 • • •

-A few other Memphis fun facts: In the early part of the 20th century, Memphis was the world’s largest lumber market.
-In the 1950s, it was the world’s largest MULE MARKET, which is a grim thing to have to put on a “Welcome to Memphis” sign.
-The Memphis political machine was controlled by E.H.
-“Boss” Crump, which is a great name (is it mandatory that all political bosses are actually nicknamed Boss?).
-Memphis is home to the largest annual barbecue pork cooking contest in the world; note that Memphis-style barbecue is split between dry rub (“sauce is a myth”) and wet rub.
-Wikipedia tells me that a favorite local treat is pulled pork nachos.
-Also, remember that song Walking in Memphis?
+Here are some other important Memphis facts: In the early 20th century, Memphis was the world’s largest lumber market.
+In the 1950s, it was the world’s largest MULE MARKET, a thing I did not realized people kept track of.
+The political machine was controlled by E.H.
+Crump, whose nickname was “Boss,” as mandated by the Taft-Hartley BOSS Act of 1937.
+Memphis is home to the largest annual barbecue pork contest.
+Finally, remember that song Walking in Memphis?

-a) “Water motorsports” was an event at the 1908 summer olympics in London.
-Evidently it was like powerboat racing, only slower.
-The locale was plagued by bad weather and roiling seas; in each of the three races, only two boats were able to make it to the starting line, and only one finished.
-In another race, one boat capsized in the first lap, and the other completed only one of the eight laps.
-The event was rescheduled, whence basically the same thing happened again.
+a) “Water motorsports” was an event at the 1908 London olympics.
+Imagine powerboat racing, only slower.
+The locale was plagued by bad weather and roiling seas.
+In each of three races, only two boats even made it to the starting line, and only one finished.
+In one race, one boat capsized during the first lap, the other completed only one of eight laps.

-b) Tug of war was an Olympic event from 1900-1920, with 4, 6, and 8 man teams.
-The event was permanently cancelled after the explosive dismemberment of multiple members of the Swedish and British teams during a spirited match in 1920, which led all olympic nations to sign a disarmament treaty.
+b) Tug of war was an Olympic event from 1900-1920, using four, six, and eight man teams.
+After the explosive dismemberment of multiple members of the Swedish and British teams during a spirited match in 1920, all olympic nations to sign a disarmament treaty and the event was cancelled.

 c) Ice hockey was an event at the 1920 summer olympics.
 I don’t have a joke, it’s just a thing that happened.

-d) At the 1956 games in Melbourne, political turmoil boiled over during a water polo match between the Soviet Union and Hungary, which is now called the “Blood in the Water Match.”
+d) At the 1956 games in Melbourne, political turmoil boiled over into physical confrontation during a water polo match between the Soviet Union and Hungary, which is now called the “Blood in the Water Match.”
 Due to a foot and mouth disease outbreak, the equestrian events were held in Stockholm.

 e) The US currently holds the all-time medal lead with 2399, with the Soviet Union in second place at 1010.
 The Soviet Union, though, only competed in 9 Olympic games.